saipran23/saipran23/README.md

 # 💫 About Me:
 I’m a full-stack developer focused on building scalable and well-structured applications, with a strong emphasis on backend architecture and modern UI design.
-I enjoy solving real-world problems through clean code and thoughtful design.<br><br>Currently working on Melix — an online blogging platform for everything, and developing my personal portfolio.
+I enjoy solving real-world problems through clean code and thoughtful design.<br>

 ## 🌐 Socials: